mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 of the service to stop and the second parameter tells whether to start the conversion process or to stop it.

+### `avrorouter::purge SERVICE`

+This command will delete all files created by the avrorouter.
+This includes all .avsc schema files and .avro data files as well as the internal state tracking files.
+Use this to completely reset the conversion process.

+**Note:** Once the command has completed, MaxScale must be restarted to restart the conversion process.
+Issuing a `convert start` command **will not work**.

+**WARNING:** You will lose any and all converted data when this command is executed.

 # Files Created by the Avrorouter

 The avrorouter creates two files in the location pointed by _avrodir_: